 Option Name Description -k keep Defines which if either of standard output or standard error of the job will be retained on the execution host.
 If set for a stream, this option overrides the path name for that stream.
-The argument is either the single letter "e", "o", or "n", or one or more of the letters "e" and "o" combined in either order. • n - No streams are to be retained. • e - The standard error stream is to retained on the execution host.
+The argument is either the single letter "e", "o", or "n", or one or more of the letters "e" and "o" combined in either order. n - No streams are to be retained. e - The standard error stream is to retained on the execution host.
 The stream will be placed in the home directory of the user under whose user id the job executed.
-The file name will be the default file name given by: job_name.esequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. • o - The standard output stream is to be retained on the execution host.
-The stream will be placed in the home directory of the user under whose user id the job executed.
-The file name will be the default file name given by: job_name.osequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. • eo - Both the standard output and standard error streams will be retained. • oe - Both the standard output and standard error streams will be retained.
-This attribute cannot be altered once the job has begun execution. ન resource list Modifies the list of resources that are required by the job.
+The file name will be the default file name given by: job_name.esequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. o - The standard output stream is to be retained on the execution host.
+The stream will be placed in the home directory of the user under whose user id the job name .esequence where job_name is the name specified for the job, and sequence is the stream will be placed in the home directory of the user under whose user id the jobname.osequence where job_name is the name specified for the job, and sequence is the stream will be placed in the home directory of the user under whose user id the job_name.osequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. eo - Both the standard output and standard error streams will be retained. oe - Both the standard output and standard error streams will be retained. -1 resource list Modifies the list of resources that are required by the job.
 The resource_list argument is in the following syntax: resource_name[=[value]][,resource_name[=[value]],] If a requested modification to a resource would exceed the resource limits for jobs in the current queue, the server will reject the request.
 If the job is running, only certain resources can be altered.
 Which resources can be altered in the run state is system dependent.
 A user may only lower the limit for those resources. -m mail options Replaces the set of conditions under which the execution server will send a mail message about the job.
 The mail_options argument is a string which consists of the single character "n", or one or more of the characters "a", "b", and "e".
 If the character "n" is specified, no mail will be sent.
-For the letters "a", "b", and "e": • a - Mail is sent when the job is aborted by the batch system. • b - Mail is sent when the job begins execution. • e - Mail is sent when the job ends.
+For the letters "a", "b", and "e": a - Mail is sent when the job is aborted by the batch system. b - Mail is sent when the job begins execution. e - Mail is sent when the job ends.